| Groupers overfished

 Bluepeace is of the view that Maldives may need

+to take additional measures as well.
 The NGO says that since reef fishes’

 major markets like China, Hong Kong, and Taiwan